Duy-Phuong/react-docs/react-maximilan.md

 ### 13. Absolute vs Relative Paths

 Relative path là vs post/new-post => new-post là relative

+An absolute path is always appended to your domain, so if you're serving this app from example.com then you want to go to new-post, if you navigate to /new-post, that simply means always attach /new-post right after the domain.

 Blog.js có thể truy cập path bằng cách this.props.match.url + 'new-post' Blog.js